Late Summer and Fall Flowers That Attract Hummingbirds

 Goldenrod gets a bad rap, with people blaming it for seasonal allergies.
 In truth, very few people are actually allergic to this wildflower.
 Instead, they’re allergic to ragweed, which starts blooming around the same time.
 Plant all the goldenrod you want, with no fear of sneezing!
-Canada Goldenrod (Solidago canadensis) is native to much of the country, but try other varieties native to your area, too.
+Canada goldenrod (Solidago canadensis) is native to much of the country, but try other varieties native to your area, too.
 The tall yellow spikes of this plant pair perfectly with the purple blooms of ironweed.

 Fall blooming asters are one of the best nectar plants you can add to your garden.
-Carolina Aster (Aster carolinianus) is one of my favorites down south, but in other areas you should focus on your own native selections, like New England Aster (sometimes called Michaelmas Daisy) or California Aster.
+Carolina aster (Aster carolinianus) is one of my favorites down south, but in other areas you should focus on your own native selections, like New England aster (sometimes called Michaelmas Daisy) or California aster.

 Another tall wildflower boasting stalks of purple, Liatris species are an especially good draw for butterflies as fall continues.
-The tiny flower heads are perfect for tiny butterflies, but bigger species enjoy them too.
+The tiny flower heads are perfect for tiny butterflies, but hummingbirds enjoy them too.
 There are 37 species of blazing star, so you’re certain to find one or more that will work well in your own garden.

 Mexican sage is another fall-bloomer that may be best for warmer climates.
 The foliage and flowers will be damaged by frost, and a sustained hard freeze will kill this plant entirely.
 In warmer areas, though, this champ blooms from late summer through to the following spring, and hummingbirds love it.

 Next, discover 5 fascinating facts about fall hummingbird migration.